 ‘A UK-wide process, incorporating the QAA UK Quality Code for Higher Education, Chapter B11: Research Degrees and the Concordat to Support the Career Development of Researchers, enables institutions to gain the European Commission's HR Excellence in Research Award, acknowledging alignment with the principles of the European Charter for Researchers and Code of Conduct for their Recruitment'.

-Following a gap analysis UEA developed its own Concordat Implementation Plan, outlining how we support the personal, professional and career development of our research staff, in accordance with the Concordats' principles.
-In September 2012 UEA was awarded the ‘HR Excellence in Research' badge by the European Commission in recognition of the commitment made by the University to implementing the principles of the Concordat.'
-As a condition of the award a two-year internal assessment of progress against the original 2012 Concordat Implementation Plan was carried out by the Research Staff Working Group, and a progress report produced.
-The revised Concordat Implementation plan 2014-2016 was used to guide UEA strategy regarding the employment and development of research staff over the period 2014-16.
+At UEA the Pro-Vice Chancellor for Research and Innovation (PVC-R&I) has lead responsibility for ensuring that the principles of the Concordat are met.
+Following a gap analysis, led by the Research Staff Working Group (Chaired by the PVC-R&I), UEA developed its own Concordat Implementation Plan, outlining how we support the personal, professional and career development of our research staff, in accordance with the Concordats' principles.
+In September 2012 UEA was awarded the ‘HR Excellence in Research' badge by the European Commission in recognition of the commitment made by the University to implementing the principles of the Concordat.

 To find out about research opportunities available at UEA, search our current vacancies.